-An investment in our securities involves a high degree of risk.
+An investment in our Ordinary Shares involves a high degree of risk.
 We operate in a dynamic and rapidly changing industry that involves numerous risks and uncertainties.
-You should consider carefully the risks and uncertainties described below, together with all of the other information in this prospectus, including the financial statements and the related notes included elsewhere in this prospectus, before deciding whether to invest in our ordinary shares or warrants.
+You should consider carefully the risks and uncertainties described below, together with all of the other information in this prospectus, including the financial statements and the related notes included elsewhere in this prospectus, before deciding whether to invest in our Ordinary Shares.
 The risks described below are not the only risks facing us.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially and adversely affect our business operations.
 If any of these risks actually occur, our business, financial condition, operating results or cash flows could be materially adversely affected.
-This could cause the trading price of our ordinary shares or warrants to decline, and you may lose all or part of your investment.
+This could cause the trading price of our Ordinary Shares to decline, and you may lose all or part of your investment.